 The UE shall indicate to an application server (i.e. a NAF) that it supports 3GPP-bootstrapping based HTTP Digest authentication by including a "product" token to the "User-Agent" header (cf. RFC 7231 [31]) in outgoing HTTP requests.
 If the UE supports

-a) AKA based authentication, then the "product" token is a static string "3gpp-gba" if the HTTP client application resides in the ME, or "3gpp-gba-uicc" if the HTTP client application resides in the UICC; or
+a) AKA-based authentication, then the "product" token is a static string "3gpp-gba" if the HTTP client application resides in the ME, or "3gpp-gba-uicc" if the HTTP client application resides in the UICC; or

 b) GBA_Digest, then the "product" token is "3gpp-gba-digest".